FACULTY OF ECONOMICS AND BUSINESS

 Mission

-1. Fostering future leaders through economic and business education
+1. Cultivating future leaders through economics and business education

 Mark